msh100/modem-stats/README.md

-# DOCSIS Channel Parser
+# Modem Statistics Parser

-A utility to read channel diagnostics information from DOCSIS modems and output it in the InfluxDB line protocol.
+A utility to read channel diagnostics information from DOCSIS and VDSL modems and output it in the InfluxDB line protocol.

 This package is intended to be used within a Telegraf instance.